erizov/Professor/semester_2/lecture_10_architectural_patterns/mvc/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 An architectural pattern that separates an application into three interconnected components: Model (data), View (presentation), and Controller (logic).
-Solves problems like code organization, maintainability, and separation of concerns in user interfaces.
+Addresses code organization, maintainability, and separation of concerns in user interfaces.
 Example: Web applications where database (Model), HTML templates (View), and request handling (Controller) are separated.
-Works by routing user input through the controller, which updates the model and refreshes the view.
+Operates by routing user input through the controller, which updates the model and refreshes the view.

 **Key Characteristics:**
 - **Time Complexity**: Varies